mvsjober/puhti-ml/README.md

 ## TODO

-- Get MPI working with Horovod!

-- Install pytorch-hvd when we have figured that out

 - Test what happens if user tries to use conda to create own environments

+- Test and benchmark things...

+- Document things to docs.csc.fi